JacksonKuo/blog/_posts/2025-8-17-chainguard-repair-local-pipeline.markdown

          > Type T not present
 ```

-I just had to comment out this section momentarily in my `build.gradle.kts`:
+I just had to comment out this section momentarily in my `build.gradle.kts` and then use `.set()` instead of `=` which apparently the new way to configure in Kotlin DSL:

 ```bash
 tasks.withType<Test> {